julzaza/wildwitchherbs/_posts/2025-11-26-nemushti-jezik-magic-language.md

 ---

-## Symbolism in the Silent Tongue Tale
+## How Nemušti Jezik Works in Folk Logic

 The Nemušti Jezik is not just a Serbian curiosity.
 Legends of animal speech at sacred times—especially **Christmas Eve, St. John’s Eve, and midwinter nights**—appear across Europe.